Stella Dallas (1937 film): Plot

-Stella takes Laurel to a fancy resort, where Laurel meets Richard Grosvenor III, and the youths fall in love.
-However, when Stella makes her first appearance after recovering from a mild illness, she becomes the target of derision behind her back for her vulgar fashion sense.
-Embarrassed for her mother, Laurel insists they leave at once, without explanation.
-On the train ride home, Stella overhears some passengers from the resort discussing her and learns the truth.
+Stella later takes Laurel to an upscale resort, where Laurel meets Richard Grosvenor III, and the two fall in love.
+After recovering from a mild illness, Stella appears in public and becomes the subject of ridicule for her vulgar fashion.
+Embarrassed for her mother, Laurel insists they leave immediately without explanation.
+On the train home, Stella overhears other guests discussing her and learns the truth.

-After talking with Helen and seeing how elegant she is, Stella agrees to divorce Stephen and asks if Laurel can live with Helen and Stephen once they are married.
-Helen realizes the reason for the request and agrees.
-When Laurel learns of this arrangement on her next visit to Helen's mansion, she immediately figures out Stella's thinking and returns home to her mother.
-However, Stella pretends she wants Laurel off her hands so she can marry Ed and travel to South America, so, dejected, Laurel runs crying back to her father and Helen.
+After meeting with Helen and observing her elegance, Stella agrees to divorce Stephen and asks whether Laurel can live with Helen and Stephen once they marry.
+Helen understands Stella’s sacrifice and agrees.
+When Laurel learns of the plan, she realizes her mother’s intentions and returns home.
+Stella, however, pretends she wants to be rid of Laurel so she can marry Ed and travel to South America, prompting the devastated Laurel to return to her father and Helen.

-Sometime later, Laurel and Richard get married.
-Laurel is upset that her mother did not even send her a letter of congratulations, and Helen comforts her by saying that word of her engagement must not have reached Stella.
-From outside in the rain, Stella watches Laurel and Richard exchange wedding vows through the window.
-Just another face in a small crowd of curious bystanders, she goes unnoticed.
-After being shooed away by a police officer, Stella walks away with her head held high and a smile on her tear-stained face.
+Some time later, Laurel and Richard prepare to marry.
+On her wedding day, Laurel is distressed that her mother has not sent even a letter of congratulations.
+Helen reassures her by suggesting Stella may not have received the news.
+Meanwhile, Stella stands outside in the rain, watching the ceremony through a window.
+Unnoticed among the onlookers, she observes her daughter’s wedding.
+After being turned away by a police officer, Stella leaves with her head held high and a faint smile on her tear-streaked face.